 Driven by policy support and market demand, the new-energy automobile industry in China achieved leapfrog development, with rapid growth in both production and sales.
 As estimated by the China Association of Automobile Manufacturers, a total of 78,000 new-energy automobiles were produced in 2014, among which 75,000 were sold, growing by 3.5 times and 3.2 times respectively year on year, and with the volume of annual sales second only to that in the U.S. In Q1 2015, a cumulative total of 25,000 new-energy automobiles had been produced, growing by 3 times year on year.
 By end-2014, the total number of new-energy automobiles owned by Chinese residents exceeded 120,000, which was second only to the U.S.

-Despite its rapid development, the new-energy automobile industry has problems that are need of an urgent solution.
+Despite its rapid development, the new-energy automobile industry has problems that are in need of an urgent solution.
 The key challenge is the gap in basic research and development.
 As technological breakthroughs in the production of the entire automobile and some key parts have yet to be realized, the costs of production and the prices of new-energy automobiles remain fairly high.
 Moreover, the supporting system is not yet fully in place, and mechanisms for the operation and maintenance of the infrastructure is not well-established.
 It is imperative that the construction of charging and battery swapping facilities be accelerated.
 International experience indicates that favorable policies, including fiscal subsidies and tax breaks, have greatly promoted the development of the new-energy automobile industry in various countries.
 But as the industry has expanded and become more market-oriented over time, an incentive-compatible policy mechanism should be designed among the government, the corporate sector, and consumers.
 During the next stage, numerous measures should be taken to promote the healthy development of the new-energy automobile industry.
 First, greater efforts should be made to break the bottlenecks in key technologies, so as to develop technologies, standards, and brand names with indigenous intellectual property rights.
 Second, market forces should be combined with government guidance to put in place an operational mechanism with multiple participants, in particular, to eliminate departmental and regional fragmentation and to accelerate construction of the supporting infrastructure, such as charging and battery-swapping stations.
 Third, a multi-tiered investment and financing system should be established to provide financial support to the new-energy automobile industry by attracting greater participation from venture capital and private investments.

 Part 5 Monetary Policy Stance to be Adopted during the Next Stage